 sim_robot is a flag to set whether or not we will use the robot to locate the target or measure manually.

-targ_x is location of the target when performing the calibration.
+targ_x is the location of the target when performing the calibration.

-- Measure the location of the center of the AR tag in meters.
-Note that x is in the direction of the long dimension of the workcell and z is up with y defined to follow the right hand rule.
+Measure the location of the center of the AR tag, in metres.
+Note that x is along the length of the workcell and z is up with y defined to follow the right hand rule.

-- Launch the calibration script filling the values for the target’s location and size
+Launch the calibration script filling the values for the target location and size

 roslaunch pick_and_place_support calibration.launch sim_robot:=true targ_x:=[fill_value] targ_y:=[fill_value] targ_z:=[fill_value] marker_size:=[fill_value] serial_no_camera:=[fill_value]

 x y z roll pitch yaw.
-When you are satisfied that the camera location appears to match reality, copy this pose.
+When the camera location appears to properly match reality, copy this pose.

 Running with real camera and simulated robot¶

-With the camera calibrated, it is time to run the system with a simulated robot but real depth camera.
+With the camera calibrated, it is now time to run the system with a simulated robot but real depth camera.
 Since our code has already been tested in simulation, this is quite easy.
 First, update the camera serial numbers in pick_and_place/launch/bringup_realsense.launch.
-Then simply launch the same file as before but set the sim_sensor flag to false
+Then simply launch the same file as before while setting the sim_sensor flag to false:

 roslaunch pick_and_place pick_and_place.launch sim_sensor:=false